syncfusion-content/javascript-docs/js/api/ejChart.md

-Name of the property in the datasource which contains size value for bubble series.
+Name of the property in the datasource that contains the size value for the bubble series.

 Default value: